KENTUCKY: LOW REGULATIONS

 - church regular day school

-NOTE: The state of Kentucky considers homeschools as private schools.
+NOTE: The state of Kentucky considers homeschool as private school.

 (See legal references #1 & #2)